 “I play the role of an unforgiving — and uninformed — teacher.
 I yell, scold, ridicule, interrupt and embarrass. (‘Try harder!’
 ‘Pay attention!’, ‘Are you trying to be funny?’, ‘Why can’t you do this?’
 ‘Everyone else can.’),” says Lavoie.

 He offers this quote from someone with APD: “It’s like my mind is a television set, but someone else is working the remote control.
 Sometimes my life just gets all scribbly.”

 Where to next

 Gemm Learning offers programs to target the development of skills that people with APD need.
 They can see improvements in just a few months.
-The average student makes a two-year reading gain in four months.
+The average student makes one to two years of reading growth in four to six months.